hallz/massPix/README.md

 search.mod - Search modifications T/F.

 mod - modifications to search eg. c(NL=T, label=F, oxidised=T,desat=T).
-This step searches for modifications (defined in library file "lib_modifiction.csv") including neutral loss (loss of water, choline, phosphocholine, etc), label (13C palmitate) (oxidation and desaturations.
+This step searches for modifications (defined in library file "lib_modifiction.csv") including neutral loss (loss of water, choline, phosphocholine, etc), label (13C palmitate), oxidation and desaturations.

 lookup_mod - A dataframe defining modifications - this is read from the library file "lib_modification.csv" and need not be defined by user